rsksmart/rif-identity-docs/ssi/services/convey-service.markdown

 ## Convey service

 The Convey service has been built to act as a content relayer in front of IPFS.
-Let's imagine that _Alice_ wants to share a JWT with _Bob_ through a QR code.
+Let's imagine that _Bob_ wants to share a JWT with _Alice_ through a QR code.
 If the content is too large, it will not fit in a QR code, so there is where the Convey service acts.
 It allows to transport and caché files that can be accessed via HTTPS, and provides a tiny URL that can fit in any QR code.
 The service exposes two main endpoints: POST and GET files.
 Please refer to the protocol description [here](../specs/convey-service) for more details about it.

 ### Main flows

-#### Login
+#### Authentication flow

-1. _Bob_ [requests to login](#request-auth) to the _**Convey service**_ by sending it's [DID](https://w3c.github.io/did-core/)
+1. _Bob_ [requests to login](#post-request-auth) to the _**Convey service**_ by sending it's [DID](https://w3c.github.io/did-core/)
 2. The _**Convey service**_ responds with a challenge
-3. _Bob_ signs a VC with that challenge and send it to the _**Convey service**_ to [authenticate](#auth)
+3. _Bob_ signs a VC with that challenge and send it to the _**Convey service**_ to [authenticate](#post-auth)
 4. _**Convey service**_ verifies the received challenge and validates that the signer is the same that _Bob_ provided in _step 1_.
 If it is ok, it responds with an authentication token
 5. _Bob_ saves that authentication token to be used on each interaction with the _**Convey service**_